danielholgate/dataplex-catalog-connectors/managed-connectivity/mysql-connector/README.md

 To run an end-to-end metadata extraction and import process, run the container via Google Cloud Workflows.

-Follow the Dataplex documentation here [Import metadata from a custom source using Workflows](https://cloud.google.com/dataplex/docs/import-using-workflows-custom-source) and use [this yaml file](https://github.com/GoogleCloudPlatform/cloud-dataplex/blob/main/managed-connectivity/cloud-workflows/byo-connector/templates/byo-connector.yaml) as a template.
+Follow the documentation here [Import metadata from a custom source using Workflows](https://cloud.google.com/dataplex/docs/import-using-workflows-custom-source) and use [this yaml file](https://github.com/GoogleCloudPlatform/cloud-dataplex/blob/main/managed-connectivity/cloud-workflows/byo-connector/templates/byo-connector.yaml) as a template.

-## Manually running a metadata import into Dataplex
+## Manually running a metadata import into BigQuery Universal Catalog

-To import a metadata import file into Dataplex, see the [Dataplex documetation](https://cloud.google.com/dataplex/docs/import-metadata#import-metadata) for full instructions about calling the API.
+To import a metadata import file into BigQuery Universal Catalog, see the [documetation](https://cloud.google.com/dataplex/docs/import-metadata#import-metadata) for full instructions about calling the API.
 The [samples](/samples) directory contains an examples metadata import file and request file for callng the API